apache/nuttx/configs/samv71-xult/README.txt

        CONFIG_ARMV7M_ICACHE=y                : Instruction cache is enabled
        CONFIG_ARMV7M_DCACHE=y                : Data cache is enabled
+       CONFIG_ARMV7M_DCACHE_WRITETHROUGH=y   : Write through mode
        CONFIG_ARCH_FPU=y                     : H/W floating point support is enabled
        CONFIG_ARCH_DPFPU=y                   : 64-bit H/W floating point support is enabled

        # CONFIG_ARMV7M_ITCM is not set       : Support not yet in place
        # CONFIG_ARMV7M_DTCM is not set       : Support not yet in place

+       I- and D-Caches are enabled but the D-Cache must be enabled in write- through mode.
+This is to work around issues with the RX and TX descriptors with are 8-bytes in size.
+But the D-Cache cache line size is 32-bytes.
+That means that you cannot reload, clean or invalidate a descriptor without also effecting three neighboring descriptors.
+Setting write through mode eliminates the need for cleaning the D-Cache.
+If only reloading and invalidating are done, then there is no problem.

        Stack sizes are also large to simplify the bring-up and should be tuned for better memory usages.

     STATUS:
-    2015-03-28:  I- and D-caches are currently disabled.
+    2015-03-29:  I- and D-caches are currently enabled, but as noted above, the D-Cache must be enabled in write-through mode.
 Also -Os optimization is not being used (-O2).
-If either the caches or higher levels of optimization are enabled, then there are failures when trying to ping the target from a host.
-This appears to be a timing-related issue will probably not be easy to fix.
+If the cache is enabled in Write-Back mode or if higher levels of optimization are enabled, then there are failures when trying to ping the target from a host.

   nsh: